Start of Main Content

 50 largest VA hospitals by number of staffed beds

 Since 1930, the United States has provided medical services for war veterans at Veterans Affairs (VA) hospitals.
-Veterans that served in the active army, naval, or air service with an honorable discharge all qualify for VA services.
+Veterans who served in the active army, naval, or air service with an honorable discharge all qualify for VA services.

+VA hospitals are medical facilities run by the United States Department of Veterans Affairs that provide healthcare services to eligible veterans, their dependents, and survivors.
+These hospitals are generally well-regarded for their quality of care.
 Serving more than nine million veterans each year, the VA is the largest healthcare system in the U.S. It’s comprised of hundreds of hospitals, medical centers, clinics, and more.

 50 largest VA hospitals by number of staffed beds